MarcL/marclittlemore.com/src/pages/articles.md

 I enjoy writing about [software development](/topics/development/), [JavaScript testing](/javascript-testing/), [chatbots](/bots/), [technical leadership](/topics/leadership/), and [other things I'm interested in](/topics/).
 I'm attempting to build a regular habit of writing and I hope that you find something useful in my articles.

-You can subscribe to the RSS feed for my blog posts by clicking [here](/feed.xml).
+You can [subscribe to the RSS feed](/feed.xml) for my blog posts to see the latest updates.

 Enjoy! :clap: